Integrable model for density-modulated quantum condensates: solitons passing through a soliton lattice: Summary of Main Result

-where $ \tilde{V}_0=V_0(0)+a^2V_0''(0)+\frac{a^4}{2}V_0''''(0),\, \tilde{V}_2=a^2(V_0(0)+3a^2V_0''(0)),\, \text{and } \tilde{V}_4=\frac{a^4}{2}V_0(0) $.
-Even though Eq. (\ref{eq:appsoftcore}) is a too rough approximation for the original non-local model, it exhibits a roton minimum in the Bogoliubov spectrum and has an inhomogeneous ground state under certain parameter regions, as similar to Ref.~\cite{SepulvedaJosserandRica}.
-So it can be used as a model of supersolid.
+up to $ O(a^4) $, where $ \tilde{V}_0=V_0(0)+a^2V_0''(0)+\frac{a^4}{2}V_0''''(0),\, \tilde{V}_2=a^2(V_0(0)+3a^2V_0''(0)),\, \text{and } \tilde{V}_4=\frac{a^4}{2}V_0(0) $.
+Even though Eq. (\ref{eq:appsoftcore}) is too rough an approximation for the original non-local model, it exhibits a roton minimum in the Bogoliubov spectrum and has an inhomogeneous ground state in certain parameter regions, as similar to Ref.~\cite{SepulvedaJosserandRica}.
 It is reasonable that the higher-order derivative can induce a spatial order, because the energy of the system should have a minimum at a non-zero momentum, and the simplest such example is given by $ E(p) \sim -p^2+p^4 $.
-In this regard, we mention that many pattern-forming models in various fields have higher-order derivatives, such as the convective instability \cite{SwiftHohenberg}, the magnetic fluids \cite{RichterBarashenkov}, and the generalized GL theory \cite{BuzdinKachkachi}. \\ Unfortunately, however, Eq. (\ref{eq:appsoftcore}) is not integrable in general.
-Thus the next problem is how to construct an integrable model including higher-order derivatives.
-This is solved as follows.
-The integrable model generally has infinitely many conserved quantities $ I_1,I_2,\dots, $ and the model of their linear combination is also solvable by the ISM.
-Since the even-number $ I_n $ in the NLS hierarchy breaks a parity symmetry \cite{ZakharovShabat2}, the minimal model including higher-order derivatives is given by $ H=c_3I_3+c_5I_5 $, that is the model (\ref{eq:Hami}).\\ The system is unstable if $ c_5<0 $ since the dispersion of the linearized operator becomes $ \epsilon\sim -k^4 $.
-We can also confirm that if both $ c_3 $ and $ c_5 $ are positive, the ground state is always a trivial uniform state.
+In fact, many pattern-forming models have higher-order derivatives, such as the convective instability \cite{SwiftHohenberg}, the magnetic fluids \cite{RichterBarashenkov}, and the generalized GL theory \cite{BuzdinKachkachi}. \\ While Eq. (\ref{eq:appsoftcore}) is not integrable, we can construct an integrable model including higher-order derivatives by using the higher-order conserved quantities in the NLS hierarchy.
+Since the even-number $ I_n $'s break a parity symmetry \cite{ZakharovShabat2}, the minimal model including higher-order derivatives is given by $ H=c_3I_3+c_5I_5 $, that is, the model (\ref{eq:Hami}).\\ The system is unstable if $ c_5<0 $ since the dispersion of the linearized operator becomes $ \epsilon\sim -k^4 $.
+We can also confirm that the ground state becomes a trivial uniform state if both $ c_3 $ and $ c_5 $ are positive.
 Thus, the non-trivial physics arises when $ c_3<0 $ and $ c_5>0 $.
-Henceforth we consider this case.
+So, we mainly consider this case.